brillout/wildcard-api/readme.md

    Wildcard can be used with any server framework.
-   All you have to do is to reply all HTTP requests made to `/wildcard/*` with the HTTP body, the HTTP status code, and the response type returned by `getApiResponse`:
+   All you have to do is to reply all HTTP requests made to `/wildcard/*` with the HTTP body, the HTTP status code, and the content type returned by `getApiResponse`:
    ~~~js
    // This is a generic pseudo code for how to integrate Wildcard with any server framework.